Trustworthy Representation Learning via Information Funnels and Bottlenecks: Experimental Setup

 \subsection{Evaluating Representations}

-One of the main goals of this work was to evaluate the learned encoders by way of their generated representations, $\z$.
-These were in turn evaluated in terms of classification error, different notions of invariance (a.k.a.\ "fairness" or "privacy"), and reconstruction error (fidelity or faithfulness to the input).
-All evaluated models were picked using the best validation loss, while all reported results are obtained from the test set's representations.

-Algorithm \ref{alg:representation} describes broadly the evaluation procedure.
-Using a similar approach to~\cite{louizos2015variational}, we trained a Logistic Regression (LR) and Random Forest (RF) to predict either the target or sensitive attribute from $z$.
-The latter was done to measure, linearly and non-linearly, the information content left by the encoders.
+Algorithms \ref{alg:repr-privacy-fairness} and \ref{alg:repr-reconstruction} describes broadly the evaluation procedure.
+Using a similar approach to~\citep{louizos2015variational} with learners with varying degrees of flexibility, we trained Logistic Regression (LR) and Random Forest (RF) learners to predict either the target or sensitive attribute from the generated representations $z$.
+These were probed in terms of their classification error, different notions of invariance (a.k.a.\ ``fairness" or ``privacy"), and reconstruction error (related to faithfulness or fidelity to the input).
+We refer to these learners as \textit{estimators}.
+This was done to measure, linearly and non-linearly, the information content left by the encoders.
 In other words, these estimators were used as measurement instruments for the fairness and privacy of $z$.
 To control for overfitting on the test set, we repeated the evaluation five times on different splits of the test set and reported in the figures the median of these measurements.
-All RF predictors used 100 estimators.

-\textbf{Metrics}\ The binary classifiers $f(\cdot)$ were evaluated in terms of accuracy, discrimination~\cite{zemel2013learning}, and error-gap (See Supplementary Material for results).
-The reconstruction error of the numerical features was measured in terms of the mean-absolute error (MAE).
-Specifically, for a dataset $\mathcal D=\set{(x_i,y_i,s_i)}_{i=1}^N$ the $i$-th observation has binary label $y_i$, binary sensitive attributes $s_i$, and representation $z_i$ of input $x_i$; let $N_C$ be the number of observation in the dataset when restricted to $C$.
-The discrimination or statistical parity gap measures independence between a binary classifier $f(\cdot)$ of $y_i$ and a sensitive attribute $s_i$.

-For the representation fidelity, i.e., for evaluating how well $x$ can be reconstructed from $z$, we used Linear and Random Forest regression.
+The demographic parity of these (binary) classifiers was examined through estimates of discrimination~\citep{zemel2013learning}.
 The evaluation of the representation's fidelity to the input was restricted to a single numerical feature.
-The RF regressor was limited to a maximum depth of 8.
+All RF predictors used 100 estimators, and the RF regressors were limited to a maximum depth of 8.
+The learners' evaluation was repeated five times using a stratified cross-validation scheme on the test set representations.
+All evaluated models were picked using the best validation loss, and all reported results are obtained from the test set's representations.
+The trade-off between classification error, invariance, and reconstruction fidelity --- achieved by sweeping $\alpha,\beta$ --- was summarized using multi-objective performance indicators~\citep{audet2021performance}: the ratio of points a method achieves in a reference Pareto front (C1R); the ratio of points non-dominated by the reference (C2R); and the hypervolume of the set in objective space that is dominated by the method.